BlueTufa/dotfiles/bin/README.md

 Skeleton script for a very common task, which is to create a script that executes some command and iterates over the results in the shell.

 ### bash mass update starter
 Skeleton script for finding all occurrences of a regex and replacing it with a different value, recursively.
 Requires `the_silver_searcher` aka `ag` to be installed as a prerequisite.
-Or you can change it to use `grep`.
+Or you can change it to use `grep -rl`.

 ### AWS
 Various AWS and/or ELK helpers that change based on seasonality and my mood.